Is residency right for me?

 - During your establishing period, the time you can spend outside the state is limited.
 May through August, you are only allowed a maximum of 14 days outside of Missouri.
 More than 14 days outside of Missouri during this time will disqualify you from gaining residency.
 You can still travel out of state as much as you want during Thanksgiving, winter and spring breaks.

 - Establishing residency could change your financial aid and scholarship awards.
-Some aid is based on your current residency status, and a change in residency could reduce the amount of aid you receive.
-You’ll want to check with the Office of Student Financial Aid to make sure that residency is financially worthwhile for you.
+Some aid is based on your current residency status, and a change in residency could reduce or cancel the amount of aid you receive.
+You’ll want to check with Student Financial Aid to make sure that residency is financially worthwhile for you.
+Learn more about scholarships and aid on the Student Financial Aid website.

 For any questions or assistance, contact: